-If you’re working in a business with a dedicated marketing function there’s most likely a document in existance even if just for the Marketing Dept and/or Directors relating to the overall Marketing Strategy of the business which is the outline approach that’s going to be taken by the company.
+If you’re working in a business with a dedicated marketing function there’s most likely a document in existence even if just for the Marketing Dept and/or Directors relating to the overall Marketing Strategy of the business which is the outline approach that’s going to be taken by the company.
 This is further broken down into various plans that focus on the activities involved that will get the job done.

-For small business owners however this isn’t something you’ll readily find available, particularly where there’s a small team or indeed just one person working on their own keeping an eye on what’s coming up and running ad-hoc campaigns as and when the need arises.
+For small business owners, however, this isn’t something you’ll readily find available, particularly where there’s a small team or indeed just one person working on their own keeping an eye on what’s coming up and running ad-hoc campaigns as and when the need arises.